The NPS@ Web server

 NPS@ is an interactive Web server dedicated to protein sequence analysis available for the biologist community.

-NPS@ is one service of the "Pôle Rhône-Alpbes de Bio-Informatique" (PRABI).
+NPS@ is one service of the "Pôle Rhône-Alpes de Bio-Informatique" (PRABI).

 NPS@'s history

 - February 17th, 2003 : NPS@ version 3 is available.
-This second version was written by Christophe Combet, Céline Charavay, Christophe Geourjon, Christophe Blanchet and Gilbert Deléage.
+This third version was written by Christophe Combet, Céline Charavay, Christophe Geourjon, Christophe Blanchet and Gilbert Deléage.

 - April 2nd, 1999 : NPS@ version 2 is available.
 This second version was written by Christophe Combet, Christophe Geourjon, Christophe Blanchet and Gilbert Deléage.